tudelft3d/geogeeks/docs/writing/index.md

 Best for MSc thesis and for assignment reports

 [Typst :fontawesome-solid-paper-plane:](typst.md){ .md-button }
-The "new LaTeX", great in 1-2y; live on the cutting edge!
+The "new LaTeX", will be great in 1-2y; live on the cutting edge!